Welcome to the Pride!

 - Attend local college fairs to start gathering college information.

 - Junior/senior year -- contact us for information, admissions timelines, and to schedule a campus visit.
 Attend financial aid workshops hosted by your high school and/or UAFS.
 Make sure to visit the campus.
 Be sure to schedule a campus visit for attend one of our on campus events like Den Day to get a college life experience.

 - Keep a file for each college considered.

 - Encourage your student to take the ACT and/or SAT early to apply for scholarships.
 Recommend testing summer prior to senior year and early in the fall of their senior year.

-- Senior year/January -- Start applying for federal and state aid -- scholarships, loans, and grants.
+- Senior year -- Start applying for federal and state aid by submitting your FAFSA and your scholarship applications.
+Stay aware of deadlines such as the UAFS priority scholarship deadline of November 15th.
 Parents can help your student through this process by watching deadlines and providing required materials.
 Enjoy your child’s high school experience and help them prepare for the college experience.